gpaumier/gp2/src/projects/2004 CEA biochips.rst

 Parameter study & protocol optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-both biological and chemical parameters
+Biological tests, and immunoassays in particular, can be difficult to control because they depend on so many different parameters: duration and temperature of the successive steps, humidity, blocking proteins, buffers, etc. In order to increase the reproducibility of our tests, I worked with fellow engineer Isabelle Mingam to study those parameters and optimize them for the most consistent results.

-parameters studied (in collaboration with Isabelle Mingam)
+The tests confirmed the need for blocking proteins to limit background noise, and a small amount of glycerol to limit the evaporation of droplets.
+We also found out that the drying step, done by centrifuge for DNA microarrays in the lab, might be too strong for antibodies: a softer drying method better preserved their integrity, in particular their antigen-binding site (paratope) needed to recognize and attach molecules of interest.

 ..
 TODO: Collapse spotting patterns https://get.foundation/building-blocks/blocks/table-expand.html

 Probe attachment
 ----------------

-A first experiment consisted in testing the grafting of antibodies and antigens on the CEA-2 chemical layer.
+A first experiment tested the grafting of antibodies and antigens on the CEA-2 chemical layer.
 Biotinylated antibodies and antigens were spotted, and their presence was directly detected using streptavidinated fluorophores (Cyanine3).
-As expected, only biotinylated antibodies (rows 3 & 4) and biotinylated peptides (rows 7 & 8) show significant fluorescence.
-Neither non-biotinylated nor control probes show high fluorescence.
+As expected, only biotinylated antibodies (rows 3 & 4) and biotinylated peptides (rows 7 & 8) showed significant fluorescence.
+Neither non-biotinylated nor control probes showed high fluorescence.

 .. figure:: /images/Biochips_GP-08_bloc2_532.jpg